I know what you’re looking for in a freelance editor.

 My goal is not to revise to make your manuscript reflect my writing style but to enhance your style and ensure your message is expressed with your unique voice.

-I’ve been editing nonfiction — creative, traditional and technical — book manuscripts for nearly two decades.
+I’ve been editing fiction and nonfiction — creative, traditional and technical — book manuscripts for nearly two decades.
 My years as a technical writer taught me how to explain concepts clearly and accurately without patronizing the reader or “dumbing down” the content.
 Before my 10-year anniversary as a freelance editor, I was named one of the top 37 book doctors in the U.S. in a Writer's Digest Magazine publication for my line and developmental editing work with both fiction and nonfiction.
-I have the depth of experience you need from your editor to put your work through the proper paces.
+I have the depth of experience and the in-depth style knowledge you need from your editor to put your work through the proper paces.

 At times writers are unsure of how to make Microsoft Word and other word processing programs do what they want.
 It can be tricky to modify and apply styles correctly for consistent formatting, get headers and footers to stay in place, and keep lines of text together or insert page breaks where you want them to be.